l3uddz/traktarr/README.md

   - Default is `released` (Physical/Web).

-`-a`, `--actor` - Only add movies with a specific actor to Radarr.
+`-p`, `--person` - Only add movies with a specific person to Radarr.

   - Requires the list type `person`.

-`--include-non-acting-roles` - Include non-acting roles of the specified actor.
+`--include-non-acting-roles` - Include non-acting roles of the specified person.

-  - Requires the list type `person` used with the `-a`/`--actor` option.
+  - Requires the list type `person` used with the `-p`/`--person` option.

 `--no-search` - Tells Radarr to not automatically search for added movies.